logto-io/docs/docs/docs/recipes/manage-users/you-dont-need-a-user-table.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---

-# You don't need a user table
+# Common practice: you don't need a user table

 ## Identify user

-We recommend using `user.id` to identify a user since we guarantee every user has a unique and non-null `id` property.

-Also, `username` `primary_email` and `primary_phone` are unique properties.
-But they may be empty.
-Remember to handle `null` properly if you want to use these properties to identify a user.
+We suggest utilizing the `user.id` property to identify a user, as we ensure each user has a distinct and non-null `id`.
+Additionally, the `username`, `primary_email`, and `primary_phone` properties are unique but may be empty.
+Therefore, it is important to handle `null` values appropriately if you intend to use these properties as identifiers for a user.

-## Why no user table
+## Why skip preparing a user table?

-When preparing to take Logto as an identity solution, you may think about approaches to organizing user information and user-related stuffs.
+When using Logto as an identity solution, it is important to consider how to organize user information and related data.
+This involves defining a user schema to determine the structure and properties of a user object and deciding how to store and manage user-related data.

-Traditionally, developers will create a user table in a SQL database containing the profile and other user-related information, then create a many-to-one relation in other tables, a `user` column pointing to the user table.
-For other identity providers, take Google as an example.
-Create a column named `google_id` to achieve "sign in with Google" linking.
-Now, for Logto, you may want to create a column `logto_id`, but it is not a good way since Logto is more than a social provider, it is a solution that can take charge of all user-related stuffs.
+In the past, it was common for developers to create a user table in a SQL database to store a user's profile and related information.
+They would then establish a many-to-one relationship in other tables using a `user`column that pointed back to the user table.
+Other identity providers, such as Google, would require the creation of a `google_id`column to enable "sign in with Google" functionality.
+However, this approach is not appropriate for Logto since it is not just a service provider, but also an identity provider.
+Logto is a comprehensive solution that can manage all user-related information, including identifiers, social connections, custom data, and more.
+Therefore, creating a `logto_id`column is not an effective strategy.

-With the help of Logto, **you don't need a user table**.
+Using Logto eliminates the need for a user table.

-Here is a common practice (with Logto):

-Forget the user table, store user info in Logto:
+Forget the user table, store user info in Logto.
+Here is a common practice:

-1. Create `user_id` column in other tables, save Logto's `user.id`, refer to the previous chapter [Identify User](#identify-user).
+1. Create a `user_id` column in other tables and save the user's user.id value from Logto.
+You can refer to the previous chapter on [Identify User](#identify-user) for more information.
-2. Call [Logto's Management API](./management-api.md) for CRUD: create and update a user, get user detail, list users...
+2. Use [Logto's Management API](./management-api.md) f for CRUD operations, such as creating and updating users, getting user details, and listing users.
-3. Save any additional user information to custom data.
-Check this link for more info: [User Custom Data](../../references/users/custom-data.md).
+3. Store any additional user information in custom data.
+You can refer to the [User Custom Data](../../references/users/custom-data.md) for more information.

-By doing this, Logto is now playing the "user table" role.
+By utilizing these methods, Logto essentially takes on the role of a "user table".

-Let's say that you have an "Online Store" app using Logto as the identity service, and you want two features:
+For example, let's consider an "Online Store" application that uses Logto as its identity service.
+If you want to implement two features

-1. Store user preference data in the cloud.
+1. Storing user preference data in the cloud
-2. Access control for different groups of users.
+2. Implementing access control for different groups of users

+Logto can facilitate both of these tasks.

-With the help of _customData_, we can quickly implement this, and the data object will be like:
+With the help of *customData*, we can quickly implement this, and the data object will be like:

 ```json
 {